Fantastic6/Project-Part3/Design_Documentation.md

 1. HLT -  Opcode: 0  --> Stops the machine
 2. TRAP - Opcode: 36 --> Sets the trap code which is MFR[1] to true.
 Stores PC + 1 into memory location 2.
 It fetches the instruction at memory location 0 into PC.
 That is the next instruction that is executed to handle the trap or machine fault.

+## Program 2

+The program will be read into memory.

+After the PC is set, the user will input the length of the word that he or she wants to search for.

+Then, he or she will enter the word one character at a time.
+For example if it is "dog", the user enters, 'd', followed by enter, 'o', followed by enter, and 'g' followed by enter.

+The program then searches the paragraph to see if it contains the word.

+If it does, it will print the word, sentence number, and word number in the sentence.

+Then, it will quit and that's all, folks.